 Axelson joined the London School of Economics in 2009.
-Since February 2010,
+Since August 2015, he

-Private Equity and the director of the MSc in Finance and Private Equity
+Since 2010, he is the inaugural director of the MSc in Finance and

-program.
-Dr Axelson was previously an Associate Professor of Finance at the
+Private Equity program.
+Dr Axelson was previously an Associate Professor of

-Stockholm School of Economics, and before that an Assistant Professor of Finance
+Finance at the Stockholm School of Economics, and before that an Assistant

-at the Graduate School of Business of the University of Chicago.
-He received
+Professor of Finance at the Graduate School of Business of the University of

-At the London School of Economics, Dr. Axelson has been teaching corporate finance to MSc Accounting and Finance and MSc Strategy and Economics students.
+At the London School of Economics, Pr.
+Axelson has been teaching applied corporate finance and private equity courses for masters students in Finance, Finance and Private Equity, Accounting, and Management.
 He has also taught corporate finance courses at the Stockholm School of Economics and the University of Chicago.
-Doctor Axelson was awarded the “Best Teacher” award in the MBA program at the Stockholm School of Economics in 2006.
+Professor Axelson was awarded the “Best Teacher” award in the MBA program at the Stockholm School of Economics in 2006, and the LSE Teaching Promotion Award in 2015.

 “Security Design With Investor Private Information,” Journal of Finance 62:6, December 2007, pp. 2587-2632